selfishprimate/gerillass-docs/content/docs/latest/radial-gradient.md

 {{< highlightwrap class="example">}}
 Now let's try it with the named arguments.
 {{< hint info >}}
-To use **named arguments** may be time-consuming compared to using **ordinal arguments** but it is definitely easier to use, especially if the number of arguments that you have to pass is too many.
+To use **named arguments** may be time-consuming compared to using **ordinal arguments** but it is definitely easier to use, especially if the number of arguments that you pass is too many.
 {{< /hint >}}
 {{< highlight scss >}}
 .element{